jamieoliveredwards/playlist/README.md

 1. A user should be presented with a list of playlists grouped by collection
 2. Clicking a playlist should present the user with the playlist detail, including an external link
-3. A user should be able to mark a playlist as a favorite
+3. A user should be able to mark a playlist as a favourite

 ## Problems
 The API returns a list of collections with the playlists as a nested array, if multiple collections contained the same playlist any interaction with a playlist in one container would not be reflected across the other instances of that playlist (in one or more other collections).